antialias/interview-question-bank/general/datamatics/datamatics.md

 * number of items
 * upload URL (this is derived from the 'original' URL link on the i_view page; see below)

-See this diagram for more details on where each of those data points comes from.
+This diagram from datamatics attempts to make clear from where the data is being scraped.

+![i_view page][iview-diagram]

 Here are the URLs (with schemes, hosts, paths):